 You suspect your doctor was negligent.
 You’re understandably upset and want justice.
-Before you start accusing that doctor of malpractice, there are some things you should know and do.
+Before you start accusing that doctor of medical malpractice, there are some things you should know and do.

 The Most Common Forms of Medical Malpractice